orbitmines/archive/projects/Software.md

 I mean of course to describe...
 Biology.
 No wait, I mean, Physics.
 No wait I mean science in general.
-No wait, I mean programming languages.
+No wait, I mean programming languages, I'm a programmer after all.